thenexthub/Codira/docs/Lexicon.md

 It's possible that this term was originally "quality of life", written as "Qol", referring to the experience of end users.
 At some point along its history, the lowercase "L" was misinterpreted as an uppercase "i", and a new meaning derived.
-Swift inherited this term from LLVM, which got it from GCC.
+Codira inherited this term from LLVM, which got it from GCC.

 ## Radar